 Patrons come to the park primarily for relaxing, picnicking, enjoying the peaceful outdoors, and various recreation activities.
 Visitors can swim in the bay, fish from shore, go kayaking, windsurfing, and stand-up paddle boarding, go hiking or biking, or walk a nature trail.
 The park has pavilions available for private parties and a small refreshment stand.
-A wooden deck provides a panoramic view of Gardiner's Bay with sailboats and other watercraft passing by.

 Programs and special events such as the Spring Egg Hunt and Holiday Tree Lighting, Bike-a-thons, and kayaking tours are held either by the park or in cooperation with partners like the Long Island Paddlers.
 A map of the kayak trails is available in the park office.

 Find more about park permit information and view photos of Orient Pavilion.